microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 ![Labeling UX_create and assign label with inlineLabelMenu](https://user-images.githubusercontent.com/73906265/213136299-af617afe-a3c6-4d14-ac91-052bcb4f7a4d.gif)

-### Assign label to field
+### Assign label value to a label key

 After you have the label key created and label value specified, you can now assign the label value to the corresponding label key.

-The below is the applicable type of label value that can be assigned to each type of label key.
+The below is the applicable label value that can be assigned to each type of label key.

 - **Field**:
-  - Bounding boxes of text (with light-yellow background)
+  - Bounding boxes of text
-  - Bounding boxes of selection mark (with pink border)
+  - Bounding boxes of selection mark
   - Single draw region
 - **Selection Mark**:
-  - Single bounding box of selection mark (with pink border)
+  - Single bounding box of selection mark
   - Single draw region
 - **Signature**:
   - Single draw region

-#### Directly click on the field in pop-up (not applicable for table labeling)
+#### Click on the label keys in pop-up to assign label (not applicable for table labeling)

-After specifying label value through bounding boxes or region, a pop-up will be displayed next to the bounding boxes/region.
-Below the text field, a list of label keys should be displayed.
-Directly click on the label key you would like to assign the label value you just selected/drew to.
-After clicking on a label key, you should see the label value rendered in label pane.
+After specifying label value through bounding boxes or region, a pop-up will be displayed next to the bounding boxes/region, which include a list of applicable label keys you have created.
+Click on the label key you would like to assign the label value to.

 ![Labeling UX_assign label with inlineLabelMenu](https://user-images.githubusercontent.com/73906265/213136462-bfb5ab67-e9ad-4368-9455-8ff46a97da22.gif)

-Notice that the list of label key in pop-up would filter out all the non-applicable label keys.
-For example, the label key with type "table", "selection mark" and "signature" will not be displayed when you specify label value with bounding box of text, since these three types of label key can not be assigned with text.
+Notice that the list of label key in the pop-up filter out all the inapplicable label keys.
+For example, the label key with type "table", "selection mark" and "signature" will not be displayed when you specify label value with text bounding boxes, since text is not allowed to assign to these three types of label key.

-#### Click on the field in the right label pane
+#### Click on the label key in the right label pane to assign label

 After specifying label value, you can click on the label key you would like to assign the label value to in the label pane.
-After clicking on a label key, you should see the label value rendered in label pane.

 ![Labeling UX_click on label pane to assign label value](https://user-images.githubusercontent.com/73906265/213136561-6851f57a-1016-462f-93bb-6302150b6f28.gif)